takemaru/dnet/README.md

   ([pdf](http://www-alg.ist.hokudai.ac.jp/~thomas/TCSTR/tcstr_12_59/tcstr_12_59.pdf))

 DNET is still under the development.
-The current version just supports power loss minimization and configuration search, but we are thinking of service restoration for future releases.
+The current version just supports power loss minimization and configuration search.
+We are thinking of service restoration for future releases.
 We really appreciate any pull request and patch if you add some changes that benefit a wide variety of people.